 No romantic or sexual content depicted.

-No evidence of LGBTQ+ characters or themes in available sources.
+No LGBTQ+ characters or themes present.

 No fantasy magic or witchcraft depicted.